-Daughter of virtue: moist thy tear,
+Daughter of virtue, moist thy tear-

-This tomb of love and honor claim
+This tomb of love and honor claim;

-or thy defense the husband here,
+For thy defense the husband here,

 Laid down in youth his life and fame.

-His wife disdained a afe forlorn,
+His wife disdained a life forlorn,

-Without her heart's lov'd, honor'd Lord;
+Without her heart's loved honored lord,

-Then reader, here their fortunes mourn,
+Then, reader, here their fortunes mourn,

-Who for their love, their life blood pour'd
+Who for their love their life-blood poured.

-Just have no branch specification